-Equity income (loss).
-We recorded equity income of \$0.9 million in the year ended December 31, 2013, compared to \$nil in the prior year.
+Equity Income (Loss).
+We recorded equity income of \$0.9 million in the year ended December 31, 2013, compared to \$(1) thousand in the prior year.
 This income represents our 50% share of the income earned by the joint venture, jointly controlled by us and Wah Kwong Maritime Transport Holdings Ltd., from the operation of the VLCC from its delivery date of June 14, 2013.

-Other expenses.
+Other Expenses.
 Other expenses were \$1.0 million in 2013, compared to \$2.1 million in 2012.
-The decrease in other expenses is primarily related to a decrease in our estimate of freight tax expenses due to decreased number of voyages to certain fright tax jurisdictions and a change in the foreign exchange for the year ended December 31, 2103 as compared to the prior year.
+The decrease in other expenses is primarily related to a decrease in our estimate of freight tax expenses due to a decreased number of voyages to certain fright tax jurisdictions and a change in the foreign exchange for the year ended December 31, 2103 as compared to the prior year.

 Net Loss.
-As a result of the foregoing factors, we recorded a net loss of \$8.1 million for 2013, compared to \$370.2 million for 2012.
+As a result of the foregoing factors, we recorded a net loss of \$8.1 million for 2013, compared to a loss of \$370.2 million for 2012.